 - Virtual reality provides homebuilders with the ability to interact and alter designs directly from within the virtual space.
 By using virtual reality architecture, it can function as an effective means of exploring the relationships between spaces such as the impact of light on a room at different times of the day or year or the views from upper floors.

 - Unlike a physical scale model or BIM model on screen, where one has to imagine what it would be like to exist inside the space, with VR, one can actually experience proportion and scale.
-While static renders limit the viewer to a few selected perspectives, making it difficult to visualise a space entirely, our virtual reality simulations go beyond animations and fly-throughs.
+While static renders limit the viewer to a few selected perspectives, making it difficult to visualise a space entirely, virtual reality simulations with our 3d models go beyond animations and fly-throughs.

 VR for Engineers